-****4 star Tourist Board rated with GOLD star status level awarded 4 years in succession, excellent customer feedback.
+****4 star Tourist Board rated with GOLD star status level awarded 5 years in succession, excellent customer reviews.

-It is in a conservation area, very close to the 16c Moot Hall, and only a few minutes from the Lifeboat station, Aldeburgh Parish Church, the children's yacht pond, The Mill Inn, the Cinema and and more besides!
+We are in a conservation area, very close to the 16th Century Moot Hall, and only a few minutes from the Lifeboat station, Aldeburgh Parish Church, the children's yacht pond, Cinema, based on the High Street.

 Free Parking within 100 yards.

 Short stroll down the wide High Street which has attractive Georgian shop fronts, discover some of the fantastic restaurants café's and Adnams pubs, something to suit everyone.
 Cinema and local Pump house theatre, an array of attractive shops and boutiques await you, and of course those famous fish and chips.

 Sorry but No Pets, and the Aldeburgh Lookout is a no smoking building.

 |Nearest beach||Aldeburgh 100 m|